25 sweet and savory ideas for popcorn toppings. Let’s try unique flavors like kettle corn, salted caramel corn, or even pesto flavor popcorn!

 If the recipe doesn’t call for a liquid, simply mix dry ingredients into the popcorn.
 For dry ingredients that tend to fall to the bottom, drizzle with a bit of butter or olive oil, then remix.

-When using a sugar substitute, remember that some of them, like stevia, are much sweeter than sugar.
+When using a sugar substitute in your popcorn toppings, remember that some of them, like stevia, are much sweeter than sugar.
 Begin by using a smaller amount than the recipe calls for, taste, then add more if needed.

 The amounts of any ingredient can be changed to suit your taste.
 For example, if you want more spice, add more cayenne pepper.
 If you want to tone it down, add just a bit of pepper.